 I used to find it comforting to be surrounded by the books I’ve read.
 But then I moved out and discovered the soul-destroying agony of moving them.
 Leave your literature at home, you’ll have plenty of new stuff to read.

 You may experience the odd printing emergency at uni.
 When the deadline is in 20 minutes and you’ve just finished typing, for example.
 But bringing your own printer isn’t the answer.
 Print at the library instead.
-Or, if you live with us, print at home with our partner Printt.
+Or, if you live with us, there might be a printer you can use in your building.

 An iron in a student flat is little more than a textile-related ornament.
 You know the way All Saints have Singer sewing machines collecting dust in their shop windows?
 Don’t bring an iron.
 There’s bound to be one you can borrow when you need to.

 You will of course need bedding.
 But you might not need to take it with you.
 Instead, take a look at our bedding packs.
-We’ll deliver it to your room in time for moving-in day, and it’ll include: a duvet, pillow, covers for both, and a sheet.
+It’ll be waiting at your new home in time for moving-in day, and it’ll include: a duvet, pillow, covers for both, and a sheet.
 There are options for all bed sizes and a colour to suit everybody.